cheseuca/cheseuca/README.md

 ###

-<p align="left">Currently a 3rd-year Computer Engineering Student, exploring the world of technology and looking forward to creating innovative solutions to real-world problems.
+<p align="left">Currently an Undergraduate Computer Engineering Student, exploring the world of technology and looking forward to creating innovative solutions to real-world problems.
 Feel free to contact me on my available socials, nice to meet ya!</p>

 ###